 And when you’re ready for some comfort food, you can always invite someone over for pie with these fun baking recipes to make with friends.
 (Who doesn’t like pie?)

-If you’ve been around a faith community at college, that scene is going to change dramatically after graduation (even if you’re new to thinking about faith, looking for some help from a higher power when you’re transitioning to life in the “real world” couldn’t hurt, could it?).
+If you’ve been around a faith community at college, that scene is going to change dramatically after graduation.
+Even if you’re new to thinking about faith, looking for some help from a higher power when you’re transitioning to life in the “real world” couldn’t hurt, could it?